sparrowganz/instagram-parcer/README.md

 ### Instagram Reader for Golang.

-Parcing Account and Media information from public instagram accounts
+Read Account and Media information from public instagram accounts

 #### Instalation
 ##### Install: